 One of the most important calculations any real estate investor needs to know is Net Operating Income, or NOI.
-NOI measures your rental property’s profitability before adding in any costs from financing or taxes.
+The NOI calculation measures your rental property’s profitability before adding in any costs from financing or taxes.
 Net operating income is also used when calculating other important metrics such as Cap Rate, Debt Service Coverage Ratio, or Return on Investment.
 Continue reading to learn how to calculate net operating income.
-For a quick and easy net operating income calculation, simply enter in your property’s details in our NOI Calculator below.
+For a quick and easy NOI calculation, simply enter in your property’s details in our NOI Calculator below.

 Net Operating Income Calculator: